On the maximal function associated to the spherical means on the Heisenberg group: The continuity property of the spherical means

 \end{cor} \begin{proof} The result follows by Riesz-Thorin interpolation theorem, taking into account Corollary \ref{cor:LpLq} and Proposition \ref{prop:continuity}. \end{proof}

-We need a version of the inequality in Corollary \ref{cor:A1} when $ A_1 $ is replaced by $A_r.$ This can be easily achieved by making use of the following lemma which expresses $ A_r $ in terms of $ A_1.$ Let $\delta_r\varphi(w,t)=\varphi(rw,r^2t)$ stand for the non-isotropic dilation on $ \H^n.$ \begin{lem} For any $r> 0$ we have $A_rf=\delta_r^{-1}A_1\delta_rf.$ \end{lem} \begin{proof} This is just an easy verification.
-Starting from the expression in \eqref{eq:expression} we have
+We need a version of the inequality in Corollary \ref{cor:A1} when $ A_1 $ is replaced by $A_r$.
+This can be easily achieved by making use of the following lemma which expresses $ A_r $ in terms of $ A_1$.
+Let $\delta_r\varphi(w,t)=\varphi(rw,r^2t)$ stand for the non-isotropic dilation on $ \H^n$. \begin{lem} For any $r> 0$ we have $A_rf=\delta_r^{-1}A_1\delta_rf.$ \end{lem} \begin{proof} This is just an easy verification.
+Since it follows immediately